dfe-analytical-services/la-school-places-scorecards/README.md

 In general all .r files will have a usable outline, so make use of that for navigation if in RStudio: `Ctrl-Shift-O`.

-### Code styling

-- Info on code styling to follow once tidy_code function used here

 ---